roytang/blog/content/posts/2003/11/revolutions.md

 ][2]

 I like the voice samples they have available.
-I think I&#8217;ll like this game.
+I think I&'ll like this game.

 * * *

-I don&#8217;t know why I bothered, but I signed up for
+I don&'t know why I bothered, but I signed up for

 [